 Editors and reviewers discuss their reviews with each other before reaching a decision on a manuscript; extra experiments, analyses, or data collection are only requested if they are essential and can be reasonably completed within about two months (please also see ‘Publishing in the time of COVID-19’).

 To make their results freely and immediately available to the widest possible audience, we ask authors submitting to eLife to also upload their manuscript to a preprint server such as bioRxiv or medRxiv.
 Our goal is to exclusively review papers that have been posted as a preprint, and authors will be asked to post a preprint if their paper is encouraged for in-depth peer review.

 Authors interested in being part of this Special Issue can submit their manuscripts via eLife’s submission system, highlighting in the cover letter that the paper is for consideration in this collection and suggesting editors from the list above.

 We will invite authors of papers submitted to this Special Issue and accepted for publication to present their work in a symposium.
-This event will take place online and mark the launch of the collection in the Fall of 2022.
+This event will take place online and will mark the launch of the collection.

 We’ll liaise with the authors directly to determine the best way of capturing their talk for livestreaming during the symposium.

 We are also open to liaising with institutions interested in organising local events to include the talk of the local author, as well as the screening of the remaining presentations included in the eLife Symposium.

 We welcome comments or questions from researchers as well as other journals.
 Please annotate publicly on the article or contact us at hello [at] elifesciences [dot] org.